Stone Garrett Preview, Player Props: Nationals vs. Phillies

-On Saturday, Stone Garrett (.806 slugging percentage in past 10 games, including two home runs) and the Washington Nationals face the Philadelphia Phillies, whose starting pitcher will be Cristopher Sanchez.
-First pitch is at 4:05 PM ET.
+On Sunday, Stone Garrett (hitting .429 in his past 10 games) and the Washington Nationals face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 7:10 PM ET.

-He collected two extra-base hits in his last game (3-for-4 with two doubles) against the Phillies.
+He had a one-hit performance in his previous game (1-for-4) against the Phillies.

 Stone Garrett Game Info & Props vs. the Phillies